Bio & History

 One of the earliest photographic documentations of an interesting item from the Junk Store.
 This ruler/knife (the ol’ “measure and stab”) was uploaded to a simple website on a free server in early 2004 (file sizes and pictures had to be smaller then).
 That website was the seed of what would eventually grow into the 500+ post blog, Tales from the Junk Store.

 Junk Pirate zine debuted in the summer of 2004.
 12 pages of found photos, interesting illustrations, other people’s personal ephemera, nostalgic packaging, and other xeroxed crap.
-All images culled from items donated to the Junk Store.
+All images were culled from items donated to the Junk Store.
 Less than 20 copies were printed (hastily on the store’s photocopier after work) and distributed to friends and coworkers.
 Over the next two years, 12 issues would be made with prints runs usually of less than 50 copies each.

 Junk Pirate Volume One is a 176-page perfect bound book that features the best images of the first 12 issues of Junk Pirate zine, plus new tidbits.
 Only a dozen or so copies of the edition of 500 remain unclaimed, so pick up your copy or regret it for the rest of your days.